stashapp/stash-box/README.md

 1. Run `make` to build the application.
 2. Stash-box requires access to a PostgreSQL database server.
 Suppose stash-box doesn't find a configuration file (defaults to `stash-box-config.yml` in the current directory).
 In that case, it will generate a default configuration file with a default PostgreSQL connection string (`postgres@localhost/stash-box?sslmode=disable`).
 You can adjust the connection string as needed.
 3. The database must be created and available.
-If the PostgreSQL user is not a superuser, run `CREATE EXTENSION pg_trgm; CREATE EXTENSION pgcrypto;` by a superuser before rerunning Stash-box.
+If the PostgreSQL user is not a superuser, run `CREATE EXTENSION pg_search; CREATE EXTENSION bktree;` by a superuser before rerunning Stash-box.
 If the schema is not present, it will be created within the database.
 4. The `sslmode` parameter is documented [here](https://godoc.org/github.com/lib/pq).
 Use `sslmode=disable` to not use SSL for the database connection.
 The default is `require`.
 5. After ensuring the database connection and availability, rerun Stash-box.
 #### Schema migrations and initial Admin user